openhybrid/documentation/05_FAQ/02_Open_Hybrid.md

-### Why can't i see my I/O points after addding them in arduino code , but i can see the slider ?
+### Why can't i see my I/O points after addding them in arduino code, but i can see the slider?

 The I/O points are added to the HybridObject using the **.add([Hybrid Object], [IO Point])** function which is defined in the HybridObject library  which can be downloaded [here](http://openhybrid.org/download.html)